terraform-google-modules/terraform-example-foundation/README.md

   - Terraform state bucket
   - Custom Service Accounts used by Terraform to create new resources in GCP
 - The `prj-b-cicd` project, which contains:
-  - A CI/CD pipeline implemented with either Cloud Build or Jenkins
+  - A Foundation Pipeline implemented with either Cloud Build or Jenkins
   - If using Cloud Build:
     - Cloud Source Repository
     - Artifact Registry